Group measure space construction, ergodicity and $W^\ast$-rigidity for stable random fields: Applications and Future Directions

 Our work leads to many conjectures and open problems.
 The most important one is the following.

 \begin{op} Can we establish the $W^\ast$-rigidities in Theorem~\ref{thm:Wstar_rigidity} for a richer class $\mathcal{G}$ of countable groups? \end{op}

-Observe that the class $\mathcal{G}$ in Theorem~\ref{thm:Wstar_rigidity} comes of Theorems~\ref{thm:erg_charac} and \ref{thm:erg_part}, both of which can be extended to a bigger class of groups provided same can be done for Theorem~\ref{thm:erg_charac_neveu}; see Remark~\ref{remark:positive_part_using_II_1}, which also states that the obstracle is ergodic theoretic and not operator algeraic.
-More precisely, the main hindrance of extending the proof of Theorem~3.1 of \cite{samorodnitsky:2005a} is unavailability of ergodic theorem for nonsingular actions of more general groups; see, for example, the dicussions in \cite{jarrett:2019}.
+Observe that the class $\mathcal{G}$ in Theorem~\ref{thm:Wstar_rigidity} comes out of Theorems~\ref{thm:erg_charac} and \ref{thm:erg_part}, both of which can be extended to a bigger class of groups provided the same can be done for Theorem~\ref{thm:erg_charac_neveu}; see Remark~\ref{remark:positive_part_using_II_1}, which also states that the obstacle is ergodic theoretic and not operator algeraic.
+More precisely, the main hindrance of extending the proof of Theorem~3.1 of \cite{samorodnitsky:2005a} is the unavailability of an ergodic theorem for nonsingular actions of more general groups; see, for example, the dicussions in \cite{jarrett:2019}.

-The use of ergodic theorem in the proof of Theorem~3.1 of \cite{samorodnitsky:2005a} (and also Theorem~4.1 of \cite{wang:roy:stoev:2013}) is twofold.
+The use of ergodic theorems in the proof of Theorem~3.1 of \cite{samorodnitsky:2005a} (and also Theorem~4.1 of \cite{wang:roy:stoev:2013}) is twofold.
 Firstly, it is used in establishing the criterion of ergodicity (and thereby linking it to weak mixing) as presented in Section~\ref{sec:erg_wm_nonerg} above.
-This needs pointwise ergodic theorem for p.m.p.\ actions, which is actually available for any amenable group thanks to the seminal work of \cite{lindenstrauss:2001}.
+This needs a pointwise ergodic theorem for p.m.p.\ actions, which is actually available for any amenable group thanks to the seminal work of \cite{lindenstrauss:2001}.
 The role of hypercubes (for $\mathbb{Z}^d$) is played by a special family of F\o{}lner sets (called \emph{tempered F\o{}lner sequence}).
-The second use of ergodic theorem (in the proof of Theorem~3.1 of \cite{samorodnitsky:2005a}) is slightly delicate.
-In order to mimic it, we need a stochastic ergodic theorem for a nonsigular action, which is not necessarily p.m.p.\ and this had to be established even for $G=\mathbb{Z}^d$ in Theorem~2.7 of \cite{wang:roy:stoev:2013} (see also \cite{hochman:2010} for a ratio ergodic theorem for multiparameter non-singular actions).
+The second use is slightly delicate.
+In order to mimic it, we need a stochastic ergodic theorem for a nonsingular action, which is not necessarily p.m.p.\ and this had to be established even for $G=\mathbb{Z}^d$ in Theorem~2.7 of \cite{wang:roy:stoev:2013} (see also \cite{hochman:2010} for a ratio ergodic theorem for multiparameter non-singular actions).

 In view of the discussions above, it is now clear that a stochastic ergodic theorem for nonsingular actions indexed by a more general group is the key to solving Problem~\ref{op:general_groups}.
 In partcular, for amenable groups, this has to be established along a tempered F\o{}lner sequence (or its carefully chosen subsequence).
 For each discrete Heisenberg group, \cite{jarrett:2019} discovered a sequence of subsets (depending on the group) such that the ergodic theorem holds along the sequence for all nonsingular actions.
 This leads to the following conjecture.